partikdullat/DestinationDigital2024/README.md

 **Environment Set-Up.pdf**
 This gives you step by step instructions on how to access all the tools & descriptions and links to learn more about each.

-**Conversational Search with a pre-defined index in watsonx Discovery and watsonx Orchestrate** This lab includes instructions on using watsonx Discovery (i.e., Elasticsearch) and watsonx Orchestrate to build a RAG solution.
+**Configure built-in conversational search using the Granite LLM in watsonx.ai and Elasticsearch.pdf** This lab includes instructions on using watsonx Discovery (i.e., Elasticsearch) and watsonx Orchestrate to build a RAG solution.

 **Lab on Orchestrate**